bluka1/linkedin-clone/README.md

 # LinkedIn clone

+This project is not completely done yet...

 This project was inspired by LinkedIn redesign on Figma.
 You can check it out on this [link](https://www.figma.com/community/file/979273848820041488).

+My latest build of the project can be seen on this [link](https://linkedin-clone-by-luka.netlify.app/).

 ## Goal of the project